 Too many new credit applications can hurt your score.
 They lead to hard inquiries, which impact your score.
 Being cautious with new credit can protect your score from dipping.

 To sum it up, pay on time, keep balances low, have different credit types, and limit new credit applications.
 These steps, followed with patience, will boost your credit score.
-These credit report tips will increase your credit report knowledge and improve your financial wellbeing.
+These credit report tips will increase your credit report knowledge and improve your financial well-being.

 Common Mistakes and How to Avoid Them

 Even smart people can mess up with credit.
 A big mistake is using too much credit.
 This can hurt your credit score really fast.
 It’s like eating too many triple cheeseburgers and harming your health.
 If your credit card balance is over 30% of your limits, you’re in risky territory.
-One wrong move, and your score could fall.
+One wrong move and your score could fall.
 And not paying on time?
 That mistake will haunt your credit report for seven years.

 Overutilizing Credit